djq/dusp_viz/urban_data.md

 # Overview of workshop

-* Basics: loading data, basic commands, installing packages, exporting images
+* Basics: loading data, installing packages, exporting images
-* Visualization: general approachs,
+* Data management strategies
+* Visualization approachs
 * Using ggplot2
 * Using spplot
-*

-# Commands Used During Workshop
+## Basic commands for `R`

+This is a comment:

+	# this line is ignored

-Loading a dataframe into `R`
+Loading a dataframe into `R`:

+	# a dataframe is similar to an excel-spreadsheet
-	data <- read.csv('pathToFile\file.csv')  # this assumes a properly formatted csv file
+	data <- read.csv('pathToFile\file.csv')  # this assumes a csv file with headers

-Data used for this class [here](http://)

-In general this is a `code` snippet and indentation means that it is code

-	code example

-## More detailed descriptions of commands
+To see the top part of your data use the `head` command:
+	head(data)

+To access a column use the $ notation:
+	data$names

+Installing a package:

+	install.packages('ggplot2')

+## ggplot2

+[ggplot2](http://had.co.nz/ggplot2/) is a visualization and analsis package for `R`.

+## spplot

+## Class Data

+The datasets we will use will be avilable [here](http://)